tauri-apps/tauri-docs/docs/guides/debugging/clion.md

 ## Prerequisites

-You need to install the [IntelliJ Rust Plugin](https://plugins.jetbrains.com/plugin/8182-rust/docs) that Rust features are enabled.
+You need to install the [IntelliJ Rust Plugin](https://plugins.jetbrains.com/plugin/8182-rust/docs) so that Rust features are enabled.

 ## Top-level Cargo Workspace